 - 1 teaspoon vanilla extract

-- 1 gallon vanilla ice cream, or any ice cream of your choice (mint chocolate chip is especially good)
+- 1 gallon vanilla ice cream, or any flavor of your choice (mint chocolate chip is especially good)

 - Preheat the oven to 350°F, then line a half sheet pan with parchment paper.